-An index velocity is measured using fixed hydroacoustic current meters at some stream-gaging stations and this index velocity is used to calculate an average velocity for the flow in the stream.
+An index velocity is measured using ultrasonic or acoustic instruments at some stream-gaging stations, and this index velocity is used to calculate an average velocity for the flow in the stream.
 This average velocity along with a stage-area relation is then used to calculate average discharge.